 Our liquid herbs produced in Switzerland under the strictest of production methods to ensure you have the highest quality and can be assured your herbs are free from any chemicals or heavy metals.

 At Evolve Natural Medicine we dispense herbs in powdered, tablets and liquid form.
 There’s no need to stink out your house and annoy your family or flatmates.
 All of our herbs are easy to take and high quality ensuring you get the best results.
 For more information feel free to contact us

-Consultations are $80 for a 55-minute treatment.
+Consultations are $95 for a 50-minute consultation and treatment.

 Note: Supplements (herbs, vitamins, etc.) are extra.

 WiIl you need supplements?
 It depends.
 Your practitioner may discuss supplement options with you – but it’s ultimately your choice.